Assessing Needs through a Survey

 - service-learning: connecting the service experience to the school curriculum and requiring students to reflect on the meaning they attach to the service they performed

-Conduct a "quick write" in which students describe the most important issue to them.
+Conduct a "quick write" in which youth describe the most important issue to them.

 Strand PHIL.II Philanthropy and Civil Society